Green Wireless Network Scaling for Joint Deployment: Multi-BSs or Multi-RISs?: System Model and Problem Formulation

+A mismatch-aware energy-efficiency metric is needed when the spatial capacity distribution becomes part of the performance objective.
+The Integrated Relative Energy Efficiency (IREE) metric addresses this issue by jointly accounting for aggregate capacity, power consumption, and traffic-capacity mismatch through the Jensen--Shannon (JS) divergence between the capacity and traffic distributions \cite{yu2022novel}.
+Subsequent RBF-based studies applied IREE to traffic-aware BS deployment under heterogeneous traffic \cite{yu2024iree,yu2025model}.
+However, these studies focus primarily on algorithmic optimization with a fixed number of BSs, without characterizing the scaling behavior of IREE components or the mismatch-reduction role of passive RIS deployment.

+Reconfigurable intelligent surfaces have been widely studied as a promising technique for constructing smart radio environments through programmable passive reflections \cite{pan2021reconfigurable,9140329}.
+Representative studies have investigated joint active/passive beamforming \cite{wu2019intelligent}, channel estimation and hardware-constrained passive beamforming \cite{zheng2022survey,wu2021intelligent}, as well as RIS-assisted energy-efficient resource allocation and distributed RIS control \cite{huang2019reconfigurable,yang2021energy}.
+These studies demonstrate the potential of RISs to improve link quality and energy efficiency through passive signal reconfiguration.
+In parallel, RIS-related physical scaling behaviors have been analyzed from the perspectives of path-loss modeling, aperture size, near-field propagation, and power scaling laws \cite{tang2020wireless,bjornson2020power}.
+However, these works mainly focus on link-level beamforming/resource allocation or surface-level physical scaling.
+They do not characterize how increasing the number of deployed RIS panels reshapes the network-level spatial capacity density, nor how this passive mismatch-correction capability should be balanced with active BS densification and infrastructure power consumption under the IREE metric.

+In summary, existing studies provide important but separate insights into stochastic density scaling, traffic-aware fixed-size optimization, mismatch-aware energy-efficiency evaluation, and RIS-assisted transmission.
+What remains missing is a unified scaling framework for optimized joint BS/RIS deployment that jointly characterizes aggregate capacity growth, traffic-capacity mismatch reduction, and infrastructure power consumption.
+This paper addresses this gap by developing an IREE-oriented ADD-RBF framework, analyzing the capacity and mismatch scaling behaviors, and clarifying the distinct roles of BSs and RISs in capacity-limited and mismatch-limited regimes.

-\section{System Model And Problem Formulation}
+\section{System Model and Problem Formulation}

-In this section, we present a multi-BSs \& multi-RISs MISO system and introduce an IREE maximized joint deployment problem to optimize the active beamforming vectors, the bandwidths and the locations of BSs, as well as the passive beamforming matrices and the locations of RISs.
+In this section, we present a multi-BS/multi-RIS MISO system and introduce an IREE-maximization problem for joint deployment to optimize the active beamforming vectors, the bandwidths and the locations of BSs, as well as the passive beamforming matrices and the locations of RISs.